What is the process of a Parish Council meeting?

 How often are Parish Council elections held?

-The next full Parish Council election is on Thursday 6th May 2021.
+The next full Parish Council election will be on Thursday 6th May 2021.

 Do Town or Parish Councils have any planning powers?